renotari/yt-is-down/README.md

 - `-a, --audio-only`: Download audio only (MP3)
 - `-i, --info`: Show video information only
 - `-t, --timeout`: Network timeout in seconds (default: 30)
+- `--playlist-range`: Download only specific range of videos (e.g., 1:10)

 Examples:
 ```bash